keirthana/anbox-cloud-docs/howto/install-appliance/install-on-aws.md

 ## Register with the dashboard

-After initialisation, you must register your user account with the Anbox Cloud dashboard to access it.
+After initialization, you must register your user account with the Anbox Cloud dashboard to access it.
 Run:

     sudo anbox-cloud-appliance dashboard register <your Ubuntu SSO email address>